Entangle-Protocol/udf-examples/examples/pull-consumer-solana/README.md

 # Solana.
 Sample client for fetching data via the PULL model

-This project includes a sample script that interacts with the [udf_solana](https://github.com/Entangle-Protocol/udf-price-oracle-solana/tree/master/programs/udf-solana) program, utilizing a predefined data feed typically obtained from [pricefeed.entangle.fi](https://pricefeed.entangle.fi/).
+This project includes a sample script that interacts with the `udf_solana` program to verify the latest price of the given asset e.g. "BTC/USD"

-The PULL model is designed for publishing assets not already available through the PUSH model.
-In this context, a sample client like the one provided here should first fetch the necessary data from [pricefeed.entangle.fi](https://pricefeed.entangle.fi/) and then interact with the price oracle program to verify whether the price feed is signed by certified transmitters.
-It's important to note that once the price feed is verified, it becomes available on-chain.

-Key Steps of the Script:

-- Fetching the IDL: The script first retrieves the predefined IDL stored on-chain, which remains synchronized with the udf_solana program from which it is derived.
+First of all, the script fetches the predefined IDL stored on-chain, which is kept in sync with the [price verifier program](https://github.com/Entangle-Protocol/udf-price-oracle-solana/tree/master/programs/price-consumer) it is derived from.
-- Deriving UDF Config and Protocol Info Account Addresses: The UDF configuration and protocol information account addresses are derived from the UDF program and the Photon CCM program addresses, respectively.
-These program-derived addresses are included in the accounts section of the Solana transaction to locate the appropriate data feed accounts and the protocol ID.
-The protocol ID is necessary to identify the correct transmitters for verifying the validity of the feeds.
-- Determining the Latest Update Address: The latest update address, derived in a similar manner, is used to store the updated data and corresponds to the "NGL/USD" data feed, which is embedded in the code.
-- Preparing and Sending the getLastPrice Transaction: Next, the getLastPrice transaction is prepared and sent to the Solana network.
-The latest update address is included in the remaining accounts section of the transaction.
-The publisher, acting as the signer, covers the transaction fees and allocates space for the price feed account if it does not already exist and requires allocation.
-- Validating the Return Data: Finally, the return data is checked to ensure it contains the expected price, confirming that the transaction has been successfully completed.
-Once validated, the data is ready for on-chain use.

-This process ensures the integrity and availability of price data on-chain, following proper verification procedures using the PULL model of the UDF protocol.
+Then it derives an address of the given asset to let solana know what data account is due to be verified when the `udf_solana` is invoked from the `price_consumer`.
+It constructs and sends a transaction to the solana localnet.

+It's important to note that before running the script, the programs must be deployed on the local Solana network, and tests should be executed to initialize the state.
+Detailed instructions can be found in the guide at the [udf-price-oracle-solana repository](https://github.com/Entangle-Protocol/udf-price-oracle-solana)

 ### Initialize project